Cassidy and Brad's intimate wedding in Germany

 The venue: a fairytale castle along the River Moselle

-Nestled among vineyards in Rhineland-Palatinate, the castle sat along the River Moselle with the kind of quiet grandeur that doesn't need to try.
+Nestled among vineyards in Rhineland-Palatinate, the castle sits along the River Moselle with the kind of quiet grandeur that doesn't need to try.
 Stone walls, landscaped grounds, and an atmosphere that felt romantic long before a single flower was arranged or a vow was whispered.
-The setting did what only the best venues can β it made the couple feel as though the day had already begun, and beautifully so.

 The planning story: calm, not complicated

 Planning a destination wedding from another continent asks a great deal of trust.
-Cassidy and Brad gave that trust to their planner β and everything that followed was easier for it.
+Cassidy and Brad gave that trust to our lovely wedding planner in Germany - and began their planning journey together.

-From initial coordination to vendor recommendations and on-the-ground logistics, the destination wedding planner in Germany ensured that every decision had already been made thoughtfully before the couple even landed.
+From initial coordination to vendor recommendations and on-the-ground logistics, our destination wedding planner in Germany ensured that every decision had already been made thoughtfully before the couple even landed.

 There were no loose ends to chase, no last-minute scrambles, no moment where the day felt uncertain.
 Just the quiet confidence of knowing that someone who cared deeply about the details was already across them.

-That freedom showed in the couple's energy throughout the day.
-They weren't managing a schedule; they were living inside one that had been carefully built around them.
-When the weather called for an indoor chapel ceremony rather than an outdoor alternative, the adjustment was seamless β a reflection of a plan that was always designed to be flexible, not fragile.
+When the weather called for an indoor chapel ceremony rather than an outdoor alternative, the adjustment was seamless - a reflection of a plan that was always designed to be flexible.

 The first look: winter light and unhurried joy